onnx/onnx/docs/Implementing an ONNX backend.md

 ##### What is an ONNX backend

 An ONNX backend is a library that can run ONNX models.
-As there are already many existing Deep Learning frameworks, you very likely don't need to create everything from scratch but rather create a converter that converts ONNX models to the corresponding framework specific representation and then deligate the execution to the framework.
+As there are already many existing Deep Learning frameworks, you very likely don't need to create everything from scratch but rather create a converter that converts ONNX models to the corresponding framework specific representation and then delegate the execution to the framework.
 E.g. [onnx-caffe2](https://github.com/onnx/onnx-caffe2) , [onnx-coreml](https://github.com/onnx/onnx-coreml), [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) are all implemented as converters.

 ##### Unified Backend Interface

-ONNX has defined an unified (Python) backend interface at https://github.com/onnx/onnx/blob/master/onnx/backend/base.py.
+ONNX has defined a unified (Python) backend interface at https://github.com/onnx/onnx/blob/master/onnx/backend/base.py.
 There are three core concepts in this interface: `Device`, `Backend` and `BackendRep`.

-- `Device` is a lightweight abstraction of varies hardwares, e.g. CPU, CUDA gpus.
+- `Device` is a lightweight abstraction over varies hardwares, e.g. CPU, GPU.

 - `Backend` is the entity that will take an ONNX model and the inputs, do the computation and then return the outputs to the users.